 - Asian, Elephas maximus

-AnatomyAn elephant’s trunk is a fusion of the upper lip and elongated nose.
-It weighs up to 140 kg and can be a deadly weapon.
+Well, an elephant’s trunk is actually a fusion of the upper lip and an elongated nose.
+The trunk alone can weigh as much as 140 kg and can be a used as a deadly weapon.
 However, a trunk can also be used to pick up a feather, offer comfort to a distressed calf, push over a tree and hold 12 litres of water.

-The tusks are present in both male and female African elephants; they are elongated incisor teeth that first appear at two years of age.
-The males’ tusks can weigh over 100 kg.
-Man’s greed for ivory has led to a massive decrease in elephant populations throughout the world: in the 1970's there were 1.3 million elephants; now there are only an estimated 400,000.
+In case you hadn't noticed, elephants also have tusks.
+These are made of ivory and are present in both male and female African elephants.
+The tusks are actually elongated incisor teeth that first appear at two around years of age.
+The males’ tusks are heavy and can weigh over 100 kg.
+Unfortunately, man’s greed for ivory has led to a massive decrease in elephant populations throughout the world as they hunt and kill them for their tusks.
+To give you an idea of just how many elephants are lost to the ivory trade, in the 1970's there were 1.3 million elephants; now there are only an estimated 400,000 left.

-The ears have lots of blood pumping though them to cool the elephant down.
-The more the ears flap the hotter the elephant is.
+Elephants also have rather large ears.
+They are designed this way to pump blood around them to help cool the elephant down under the hot African sun.
+The more the ears flap, the hotter the elephant is.

-Elephant skin is up to 2.5 cm thick in places.
+The skin of an elephant can be up to 2.5 cm thick in places.
 Despite this, elephants are very prone to skin parasites and use mud and dust baths to try and get rid of them, as well as to cool off.

 Elephant have six sets of teeth that grow one set after another, throughout their lives.
 By the time they reach their 50's, most elephant have started to use their final set.

-CommunicationElephants are highly intelligent, social animals and use a variety of means to communicate with each other.
-Like humans, they talk to each other; so far, 70 different calls have been identified, from the loud trumpets of panic to the comforting rumbles of reassurance.
-They also use infrasound calls which can be heard up to 14km away.
+CommunicationElephants are highly intelligent, social animals that use a variety of different means to communicate with each other.
+Like humans, they love to talk to each other by vocalising a range of calls and sounds.
+Research shows that as many as 70 different calls have already been identified, ranging from the loud trumpets of panic to the comforting rumbles of reassurance.
+They also use infrasound (sounds that are at a frequency inaudible to humans) calls which can be heard up to 14km away.

-Elephants use smells to pick up information about other elephants and their environment.
-A male can tell when a female is ready to mate from the chemical signs she leaves in her urine and faeces.
-This, combined with the characteristic calls of that time, ensures that all the local males will come to compete for her affections.
+Like many other animals, elephants also use smells to pick up information about other elephants and their environment.
+For example, a male can tell when a female is ready to mate from the chemical signs she leaves in her urine and faeces.
+This, combined with the characteristic calls of that time, ensures that all the local males will know when the time is right to compete for her affections.